 How to Treat a Mold-Related Sore Throat

 If you suspect that your sore throat was caused by mold exposure, you should first speak with your doctor to confirm or deny your suspicion.
 Suppose your sore throat was brought on by mold exposure.
-In that case, your doctor is likely to recommend antifungal medications which are made specifically to combat illnesses brought on by mold exposure.
+In that case, your doctor will likely recommend antifungal medications specifically to combat illnesses brought on by mold exposure.

-It needs to be said that certain over-the-counter medications can help to temporarily alleviate symptoms.
+It needs to be said that certain over-the-counter medications can help to alleviate symptoms temporarily.
 Home remedies, such as warm water mixed with honey, can help soothe your throat, even if temporarily.

 How to Prevent a Mold-Related Sore Throat